 Effects & Risks of Cannabis

-Cannabis affects people in different ways.
+Cannabis affects different people in different ways.

 Short Term Effects